Knoll family fonds

 Rules or ConventionsISAD(G) informed by RAD

 Archivist's NotePrepared by Lorenzo Camerini in August 2018.
-Revised in February 2019.
+Revised in February 2019 and April 2019.

 Date of Description2019